Last time, we talked about the fact that your modality can’t help everyone in the world.

 What to do: Acknowledge that you don’t have great chemistry with every person on the planet.

-- Find the the clients you have now who may not be a fit.
+- Find the clients you have now who may not be a fit.
 If you think you don’t have any, check your calendar and see what your reaction is to each person you have scheduled.
-If you find one that makes your heart sink, or gives you a heavy feeling in your stomach, check that out more fully.
+If you find one that makes your heart sink or gives you a heavy feeling in your stomach, check that out more fully.

-- Work backward through your relationship, and look for the signs you saw and ignored… if possible, go back to the first time your met those clients and note what you experienced then that you want to be on the lookout for in the future so that you will know which clients probably are not going to be a great fit.
+- Work backward through your relationship, and look for the signs you saw and ignored… if possible, go back to the first time you met those clients and note what you experienced then that you want to be on the lookout for in the future so that you will know which clients probably are not going to be a great fit.

-- If none of this isn’t enough, think of a a person who really isn’t your cup of tea and imagine that person as a client, then work through the steps using that person as a guide. 😉
+- If none of this isn’t enough, think of a person who really isn’t your cup of tea and imagine that person as a client, then work through the steps using that person as a guide. 😉

 What about friends?

 Some practices have prohibitions against having any kind of personal relationship with your clients, but for most hands-on practitioners, this is not the case.
-That can lead to complicated discussions inside your head, where you try to work out gnarly questions like, “What’s wrong with me, that my friends don’t value my work?” or “What’s wrong with my friends, that they don’t value my work?”
+That can lead to complicated discussions inside your head, where you try to work out gnarly questions like, “What’s wrong with me, that my friends don’t value my work?” or “What’s wrong with my friends, that they don’t value my work?” or “What’s wrong with my work—and what does that mean about me?”

 These questions don’t help you move forward, either in your professional life or in your personal life.
 What can help is focusing on the issue from a different perspective.
 The reality is that friends can be clients, and clients can become friends… the problem is sorting out which is which, so that you stop treating everyone as if they were going to be both a friend and client.